 What is the Northwestern Fire Intervention Response, Education and Safety program?

-According to FEMA, nationwide, more than half of all intentionally set fires are started by youths under the age of 18.
+Nationwide, according to FEMA, more than half of all intentionally set fires are started by youths under the age of 18.
 Each year in this country fires set by children and adolescents are responsible for hundreds of fire deaths, thousands of painful burn injuries, and hundreds of millions of dollars in property loss according to the U.S. Fire Administration.
 Young children are also the victims in these fires.
 Fires set by children are common and a problem affecting many families.
 While curiosity about fire is natural, firesetting is dangerous and deadly.
 It is not safe to think that youth firesetting is only a phase.

 Our core mission is to protect our youth, their families and the communities in which they live from the dangerous and sometimes fatal act of setting fires.
 A collaboration of fire, law enforcement, mental healthcare providers and social service agencies, NoFIRES is committed to providing a consistent, coordinated and appropriate response to youths under the age of 18, who set fires or engage in firerelated behavior.
 The components of this approach include intervention, education and prevention, and referrals for clinical treatment and counseling and /or to services agencies.